Maz-hub/capstone/README.md

 This project also stands out because it is **based on my personal hiking experience** and includes original content and photos.
 It combines real-world storytelling with technical implementation — including responsive design, external APIs, dynamic user-generated content, and scalable structure.

 Together, these elements demonstrate both creative originality and the technical complexity expected of a CS50W Capstone.

+#### Challenges

+Building this project required overcoming challenges like deploying a Django app on Render, integrating external APIs for maps and weather, and ensuring a seamless user experience with dynamic comments that refresh without reloading the page.
+These aspects pushed me to grow as a developer while creating a practical tool for hikers.

 ---